sdbondi/p2p-chess/README.md

 # privacy-chess

-Ever get tired of chess.com knowing your every blunder?
+Ever get tired of chess.com knowing about your every blunder?
 Introducing privacy-chess, an end-to-end encrypted chess game using the [tari](https://github.com/tari-project/tari) testnet network.

 ## Build